aspose-total/Aspose.Total-Products/total/en/net/conversion/ppsm-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to CSV via C# or Online App" h2=".NET API for PPSM to CSV conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert PPSM files to CSV within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting PPSM files to CSV.

+The first step is to use Aspose.Slides for .NET to export the PPSM file to HTML.
+This component provides a wide range of features for working with PowerPoint presentations, including the ability to export presentations to HTML.
+It also supports a variety of other formats, such as PDF, XPS, TIFF, and JPG.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to CSV.
+This component provides a comprehensive set of features for working with spreadsheets, including the ability to convert HTML to CSV.
+It also supports a variety of other formats, such as XLSX, XLS, ODS, and PDF.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPSM file to CSV within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPSM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to CSV.
+By using Aspose.Total for .NET, developers can quickly and easily convert PPSM files to CSV within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting PPSM files to CSV, making it an ideal solution for developers who need to quickly and easily convert PPSM files to CSV.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}